cloud-gov/cg-site/content/docs/ops/runbook/rotating-concourse.md

 ## Working with multiple Concourses

 Concourse is running in multiple environments of cloud.gov.
 Take note the of the Bosh targets in the `deploy-concourse` pipeline.
+Save it locally to a `./tmp` directory.

 ```sh
 fly --target ${ci_env} \